FM broadcasting in the United States: FM radio channel assignments in the U.S.

 Originally, FM stations in a market were generally spaced four channels (800 kHz) apart.
 This spacing was developed in response to problems perceived on the original FM band, mostly due to deficiencies in receiver technology of the time.
 With modern equipment, this is widely understood to be unnecessary, and in many countries shorter spacings are used.
 (See FM broadcast band.)
 Other spacing restrictions relate to mixing products with nearby television, air-traffic control, and two-way radio systems as well as other FM broadcast stations.
 The most significant such taboo restricts the allocation of stations 10.6 and 10.8 MHz apart, to protect against mixing products which will interfere with an FM receiver's standard 10.7 MHz intermediate frequency stage.

 Commercial broadcasting is licensed only on channels 221 through 300 (the upper 80 channels, frequencies between 92.1 and 107.9 MHz), with 200 through 220 (the lower 21 channels, frequencies between 87.9 and 91.9 MHz) reserved for non-commercial educational (NCE) broadcasting.
 In some "Twin city" markets close to the Canada–United States or Mexico–United States border, such as Detroit, Michigan, and Windsor, Ontario, or San Diego, California, and Tijuana, Baja California, commercial stations operating from those countries target U.S. audiences on "reserved band" channels, as neither Canada nor Mexico has such a reservation.
 Because of this necessary sharing, the FCC reserves a few other channels for such NCE stations.

 FM stations in the U.S. are now assigned based on a table of separation distance values from currently licensed stations, based on station "class" (power output, antenna height, and geographical location).
 These regulations (see Docket 80-90) have resulted in approximately double the number of possible stations, and increases in allowable power levels, over the original bandplan scheme described above.
-All powers are specified as effective radiated power (ERP), which takes into account the magnifying effect (gain) of multiple antenna elements.
+All powers are specified as effective radiated power (ERP), which takes into account the magnifying effect (gain) of certain antenna types.